 In this post we will look at one of the easiest opportunities to earn money on YouTube without the need for an expensive camera, lights, complicated software, or advance video editing skills.
 You don’t even have to show your face in the video!

-Most creators make money through YouTube Partner program.
+Most creators make money through YouTube Partner Program (also know as YPP).

 You do need to apply and get accepted to start monetizing your videos.